-With the exception of Playa del Carmen, where we spent around $72/night (gulp), our lodging fell comfortably into the $30-$40/night range.
-We weren’t too surprised by the cost in Playa del Carmen, though–generally, you can expect when deciding where to stay in the Yucatan that it’ll be the most expensive lodging of the trip!
+We weren’t too surprised by the costs in Playa del Carmen, though–generally, you can expect when deciding where to stay in the Yucatan that it’ll be the most expensive lodging of the trip!

 In addition to our day trip to the pink lakes of Las Coloradas, Valladolid is popular for accessing Chichen Itza (about 45 minutes away by bus, though we didn’t go), Ek Balam, and the many surrounding cenotes–we visited several and enjoyed them all!

 Golden Paradise Hostel — The charm of this hostel is less about the rooms (clean, basic, nothing remarkable one way or the other) than the beautiful yard that is complete with colorful hammocks shaded by palm trees.